LVGL Widgets¶

 lvgl.spinner.update

-action updates the widget styles and properties for the indicator part (anything other than the properties that apply commonly to all widgets), just like the lvgl.widget.update action is used for the common styles, states or flags.id (Required): The ID or a list of IDs of spinner widgets which you want update.
+action updates the widget styles and properties for the indicator part (anything other than the properties that apply commonly to all widgets), just like the lvgl.widget.update action is used for the common styles, states or flags.id (Required): The ID or a list of IDs of spinner widgets to be updated.

-Widget styles or properties from the specific options above, which you want update.
+Widget styles or properties from the specific options above, to be updated.

 Triggers: